IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Site Description

 The site was built with a responsive mobile first design, allowing its contents to adjust to multiple screen sizes.
-It features a minimal design, colour pallette with a focus on a simple and accesible user experience.
+It features a minimal design and colour pallette, with a focus on user accesibility.

 # Purpose

-The purpose of this website is to illustrate the work I have developed during my time at Coder Academy whilst illustraing my background as a professional musician.
+The purpose of this website is to illustrate the work I have developed during my time at Coder Academy whilst illustraing my professional background as a musician.

 # Target Audience